 - Browser: The latest version of Google Chrome or Mozilla Firefox are preferred.
 Microsoft Edge is also compatible.

-- Microsoft Office Home and Student 2016 or Microsoft Office 365 (not included in enrollment).
+- Microsoft Office Home and Student 2016 (not included in enrollment).

 - Note that the "Starter Version" and "Web App" versions of Microsoft Excel will not work with the full version of Excel taught in this course.

 - Software must be installed and fully operational before the course begins.

 - Email capabilities and access to a personal email account.

 The instructional materials required for this course are included in enrollment and will be available online.

 Learn to quickly and efficiently use Microsoft Excel 2016 and discover dozens of shortcuts and tricks for setting up fully formatted worksheets.
 This course, taught by an experience Microsoft Excel instructor, provides in-depth knowledge for beginners that will have you using Excel like a pro.